Crush Injury Claims

 Sometimes, we may not be able to trace the at-fault person.
 This might happen if a negligent driver flees the scene of the accident without leaving their details, or if a former employer goes bust.

 In most cases, it will still be possible to make a compensation claim.
-Various statutory bodies have been established to compensation the innocent victims of accidents where the at-fault person cannot be sued.
+Various statutory bodies have been established to compensate the innocent victims of accidents where the at-fault person cannot be sued.
 This includes the Motor Insurer’s Bureau (for the victims of uninsured or untraced drivers) and the Criminal Injuries Compensation Authority (for the victims of crime.)
 Where an employer has gone bust, their insurer is still obliged to settle the compensation claim in some circumstances.

 If you are not sure who the at-fault person is, please contact us and let us carry out some investigations for you.
 We will be able to tell you very quickly whether a claim can be made.